yogi-dad/echosofmindapp/README.md

 ---

+## What This Repository Contains

+This public repository outlines the product direction, architecture, and modeling philosophy behind Echos of Mind.

+- The deterministic signal core is public-facing.
+- Adaptive calibration layers remain proprietary and evolve per-user over time.

+---

 ## What Exists Today

 - Deterministic behavioral signal engine
 - Rolling window pattern detection (24h / 7d / 30d)
-- Cooldown + dedup enforcement
+- Cooldown and dedup enforcement
-- Production-ready backend blueprint
+- Production-ready backend architecture blueprint

-Supporting repositories:
+Related repositories:

-- `behavioral-signal-engine`
+- behavioral-signal-engine
-- `production-backend-blueprint`
+- production-backend-blueprint

 ---

-## What We're Building
+## What We Are Building

 Echos of Mind begins as structured journaling.

-It evolves into a behavioral operating system.
+Over time, it evolves into a behavioral modeling system where:

+- Baselines adapt per user
+- Signal fatigue is reduced dynamically
+- Detection sensitivity refines longitudinally
+- Insight density improves without increasing engagement pressure

+Long-term direction: behavioral infrastructure built on deterministic foundations.

 See: